dasbluehole/QCX-SSB/README.md

 To make the SDR+SSB modification, you need to remove 9 and change 8 components, install 10 wires, upload firmware and connect a microphone.
 On a newly to be build QCX, 46 components can be left out.

+Please note that if you apply the mod on a QCX Rev5, you have in addition to convert back to the original Rev4 circuit, ie. restore: R49, R50, C39, R53, (C21, C22 excluded) see [Rev5 changes].

 Change the following component values (and type of component in some cases), and wire the following component pins on the backside PCB (some pins must be disconnected from the pad):

 1. To implement the SDR receiver: R11,12,R14,R15,17,59 (remove); IC6-10,R11-40,R59-60,C9-24,C52-53,D5,Q7 (optionally omit on new builds); change R7,10(82k); C4,C7(1nF); wire IC2(pin15) to IC10(pin1); disconnect R50-(to 5V) pin and R52-5V and both wire to IC2(pin25); disconnect pin C39(to R27) and wire to IC5(pin1); disconnect pin C40(-to R27) and wire to IC5(pin7).